simpsondl/genetic-interactions-smk/README.md

 ## Logs and troubleshooting

+- Rule-level logs are written when a rule declares a `log:` path.
+This pipeline writes logs to `outputs/logs/` with a name matching the rule.
+R scripts will redirect stdout and messages to the Snakemake-provided `log` file where available.
+Logging files are descriptive and contain some debugging information as well as summaries.
+- This pipeline supports dual logging, where messages are simultaneously sent to stdout as well as the indicated log file.
+This is helpful for monitoring workflow progress; however, if snakemake was invoked with multiple cores, messages from all cores print to stdout without indication of which job each message belongs to and messages can sometimes interrupt each other.
+Individual log files are deconvoluted and allow progress of parallel jobs to be monitored independently.
 - If you have trouble establishing the conda environment, please ensure that your institution has access to the requested channels and change them as needed.
 - If you have trouble establishing the conda environment using the full provided YAML, an alternate YAML is available (`workflow/envs/smk-env-no-r.yaml`) which does not specify installation of any R packages, just a base R version.
 Once that environment has been made, you can activate it, open R, and install depedencies: